Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 In practice, you need a dollar to get into the stock market.
 Even better, using the fractional share investing options, you can invest in the ‘big ones’ like Apple, Amazon, and Google, even if you have only a few bucks to spare.

 Robinhood also offers margin trading, and for that, you need a minimum of $2,000.
-It is quite a different ball game, however.
+Margin trading is best for more aggressive investors.

 Robinhood: Investment Options